virtual-world-framework/vwf-web/_includes/docs/components.md

 	this.properties.create("propertyName", value);

-The first parameter is the name of the new property, and the second is the value the property to be initialized.
+The first parameter is the name of the new property, and the second is its initial value.
 There are also two optional parameters that customize the getter and setter of the parameter.
 These are passed in as strings.

 	this.properties.create("propertyName", value, "return this.propertyName;", "this.propertyName = value;");